Manifold Purpose

 For The Israelites

-The Egyptians willfully enslaved the Israelites without his interference because free labor suited their economic self-interest, and they were powerful enough to make it happen.
+The Egyptians enslaved the Israelites without his interference because free labor suited their economic self-interest, and they were powerful enough to make it happen.

-God allowed that which he abhorred—the Israelite enslavement—to achieve that which he treasured—their emergence as a nation.
+Thus, God allowed that which he abhorred—the Israelite enslavement—to achieve that which he treasured—their emergence as a nation.

 For Us

-He wants us to willfully reorient our lives around his plans, priorities, and precepts, much to our ultimate delight.
+He wants us to willfully reorient our lives around his plans, priorities, and precepts, to our ultimate delight.

 God never sponsors affliction to teach us these lessons.
 He can only do good things.
 He dislikes our suffering more than we do.
-He grieves when we hurt.
+He grieves when we feel hurt.

 But God providentially uses the suffering we inevitably encounter in this fallen world to produce this goodness in and around us as we walk in harmony with him.